SoCFPGA-learning/Chameleon96/5_Knight_Rider_effect/README.md

 I'm using the previous project tutorial number 4 as a template.

 Platform designer (Qsys) project did not change.
+Inside project folder you can find the preloader file used for this example (preloader-mkpimage.bin).

-Added knight_rider Verlog file to the project, converted it to a block and inserted in the top block diagram "blink.bdf".
+Added knight_rider Verilog file to the project, converted it to a block and inserted it in the top block diagram "blink.bdf".
 Connected the clock input signal.

 Modified the loanio_control block to accept the 8 array output signal from the knight_rider block.

 Inside loanio_control the 8 led signals are assigned to the LS connector loanIO pins.
-Check code to know the exact pins assigned.
+Check loanio_control.v code to know the exact pins assigned.